ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

     * for this use the helper method `SetAddressBase (Ipv4Address network, Ipv4Mask mask);`

 More doubts?
 Checkout the examples or the Usage example.

+Note that the Spanning Tree Protocol part of 802.1D is not implemented in the ``OFSwitch13LearningController``.
+Therefore, you have to be careful not to create bridging loops, or else the network will collapse.